 Our model revealed that brown creeper habitat use was positively associated with an increasing density of trees between 10-20m.
 This result is consistent with the findings of Vogeler et al. (2013) who found that the average canopy height associated with occupied creeper sites was 12.17m +/- 1.12m.
 Furthermore, our results show the degree of use of control sites showed the strongest rate of increase at around 15-20m, suggesting this is a critical threshold tree height necessary to support brown creepers.
 However, brown creeper habitat use continues to increase up to 30m, suggesting that old forests with canopies taller than 10-20m may represent higher quality habitat.
 The density of trees in the 10-20m range showed little effect on brown creeper habitat use in unharvested forests, likely because canopy height is the stronger driver in these sites.
 In contrast, the density of 10-20m tall trees resulted in a strong increase in brown creeper use of understory protection sites.
 We interpret this as the response of brown creepers to the rapidly regenerating spruce understory.
 Previous studies have shown that the understory white spruce, when freed from competition in understory protection patches, can increase in growth rate by up to 350% (Lieffers and Grover 2004).
 Grover et al. (2014) measured the average height of protected white spruce trees to be 10m in understory protection sites at the time of harvest; therefore, even a conservative estimate of growth rates would suggest that these trees are reaching sizes capable of supporting brown creepers within just a few years post-harvest.
 Furthermore, much of our LiDAR data was collected 8-10 years prior to surveying; thus, trees measured in the 10-20m range were likely much taller at the time of surveying.
 Ultimately, we show that the white spruce protected in understory protection harvesting is capable of supporting low densities of brown creepers almost immediately post-harvest.

-Brown Creeper Occupancy – RO
+Brown Creeper Occupancy – RDO

 Building an occupancy model using recognizer data without accounting for imperfect detection resulted in a similar conclusion to the habitat use model regarding habitat preferences.
 Forward AIC step selection resulted in a model with an interaction between treatment and canopy height as the strongest predictor of brown creeper occupancy.
 The direction and strength of this interaction (Figure X) was similar to that described from the habitat use model (Figure X).
 This suggests that occupancy models derived from recognizer data are capable of approximating habitat use models.
 Most interestingly, our model predicted a maximum occupancy rates of 0.995 in unharvest controls with tall canopies.
 Our interpretation of this value is an estimation of our detection probability: in ideal habitat where brown creeper is expected to occur, we have a 99.5% probability of detecting one.
 However, this value is associated with very high standard error (0.543) and thus may not be a reliable estimate of detectability.